Bing Ads Editor exporting and importing

 Default import settings

 Before importing data, be sure you’ve set default values, like time zone, ad distribution and keyword match type.
 You can change your defaults at any time, but once saved, every import gets the same default settings until you change and save the settings again.
-To set defaults, click the Editor options button, and select Defaults.
-Under Campaigns, Ad groups and Keywords, select your desired defaults.
+To set defaults, click the Tools button in the main menu and select Options.
+From the options dialog, select Defaults on the left hand side and then edit values like Customer language, Location targeting and Ad distribution to your desired defaults.

 To import campaigns into Bing Ads Editor, in the top ribbon, click the Import button.
-From the four choices, choose Import from a modified Microsoft Office Excel spreadsheet.
+From the four choices, choose Import from a file.
 Select a file, and click Next to open the Import Wizard dialog.

 In the drop-down lists above the table, select the appropriate Bing Ads column header to apply to each column of your imported data.
 Click Import.
 When the import finishes, an import summary page opens.
 Campaign information may appear across several columns.

-The New, Updated and Deleted columns display how the imported data has been changed.
+The New, Updated and Deleted columns, located in the View drop-down within Bing Ads Editor, display how the imported data has been changed.
 Skipped items will not be created or updated, as they duplicate existing values or contain invalid data.

 When you export and import Bing Ads Editor data from a file, use comma-separated values whenever possible.
 However, the Bing Ads Editor also supports Excel workbook files and files with tab-separated values.